foocoding/databases/Week1/README.md

 We use **mysqljs** driver which can be installed using <br>
 `npm install mysql`

-### Verification of the correct setup
-Run `node connection-test.js` from VScode(Windows) or the terminal(Linux or MAC).
-The output should be `The solution is:  2`. <br>
-connection-test.js can be found in the Week1 folder.

 In this class, students will be introduced to

 * Basics of relational databases: Concepts of tables, rows, columns, primary key, foreign key.